-Nowadays we use mobile devices on an everyday basis.
-It’s something you could already hear years ago, however now there’s an upcoming breakthrough in the mobile market – thanks to PWAs.
+Nowadays, we use mobile devices on an everyday basis.
+It’s something you could already hear years ago.
+However, there’s now an upcoming mobile market breakthrough – thanks to PWAs.
 You might have seen this term appearing all over the web.
 It happens for a good reason.
-By implementing a PWA solution you can increase your mobile and desktop sales.
+You can increase your mobile and desktop sales by implementing a PWA solution.
 This article explains how progressive web apps work and what are the best use cases in software development.

 What is a PWA solution?

 Progressive Web Application is a web application that can be used simultaneously as a website and a mobile application on any device.
 It aims to bridge the gap between websites and mobile apps using modern technologies such as push notifications, offline operations, and welcome screens.
 PWAs take the best from both of these solutions.

 What makes a Progressive Web App?

 The goal of PWAs is to develop cross-platform applications instead of native apps.
 Before going live with a progressive web app, you should pass a core checklist.
 It fulfills basic requirements and helps to build the best user experience.
 To sum up, PWA aims to:

 - Work offline